PrathameshKodilkar/Black-Friday-EDA-/README.md

 Now, they want to build a model to predict the purchase amount of customer against various products which will help them to create personalized offer for customers against different products.

 # :arrow_right: I have done the EDA & Feature Engineering part on the dataset.
-Model Training is a assignment for whoever going through this notebook. :smile:
+Model Training is a assignment for whoever is going through this notebook. :smile:

 ## :heartbeat: You can find me on LinkedIn - https://www.linkedin.com/in/prathamesh-kodilkar-727559231/